About The DanceSpace

 The DanceSpace may be rented by the hour or by a specific time slot (daily, weekly or monthly) for classes, workshops, events and performances.

 Brooke Friendly took over the DanceSpace in spring 2013.
-The Ashland Country Dancers, a group Brooke co-leads with her husband, Chris Sackett, was one of the first renters in the DanceSpace.
+The Ashland Country Dancers, a group Brooke teaches for, was one of the first renters in the DanceSpace.
 She loves the studio and is delighted to keep it going as the best dance studio in Ashland.